s2005/win-cli-mcp-server/docs/tasks/02-implement-config-loading-and-merging-logic.md

 });
 ```

-### 3. Update Existing Tests
+### 2. Update Existing Tests

-Any tests that create or use configurations need to be updated to use either the new format or be wrapped with the migration function.
+Any tests that create or use configurations need to be updated to use the new format.

 ## Documentation Updates